Saad-Alaref/Excel-FixFaultyLineBreaks-Macro/README.md

 - **Customization:** To process additional columns or add more metrics, modify the `targetColumns` array and the metrics array in the VBA code accordingly.

 ## Support
-For any issues or questions regarding this macro, please refer to VBA resources or contact the macro developer.
+For any issues or questions regarding this macro, please refer to VBA resources or contact me directly.